 In order to achieve the best results, you have to ensure that you will train with consistency.
 Building a great muscle tone is developed and improved over a long period of time (i.e. 6 months to 1 year) through constant and consistent practice and training.

-What Training in Krav Maga Does to Your Body
+How Krav Maga Training Helps Your Body

 Having been the primary self-defense system of the Israel Defense Forces (IDF), it’s obvious why this is the perfect martial arts technique to choose if you want to achieve your fitness goals of building strength and working on things like stamina and endurance.